AuDigitalHealth/ci-medicare-records/pages/_includes/flag-air-1-intro.md

 #### Usage Scenarios
 The following are the overarching usage scenarios this profile is intended to support:
-* Services Australia Medicare sends records of immunisation notices to the My Health Record system
+* Services Australia Medicare sends records of immunisation exemptions and other notices to the My Health Record system

 #### Implementation guidance
 For the overarching usage scenarios in this implementation guide it is expected that:
-* if a resource is referenced rather than identified in the applicable element, the referenced resource should be [contained](https://www.hl7.org/fhir/STU3/references.html#contained)
+* notice text will be sent in Flag.code.CodeableConcept.text